Gofeiyang/Gofeiyang.github.io/_pages/about.md

-*This site is continuously updated with my latest projects and professional experiences.
+*You can click on the top navigation bar to browse the sections you are interested in.
+This site is continuously updated with my latest projects and professional experiences.
 Stay tuned!*